TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 The password was successfully changed.

-At this point, we can try to log into `POP3` service with those credentials.
+At this point, we can log into `POP3` service with those credentials.

 To connect, we will use `telnet` again: